learn-co-curriculum/java-mod-5-common-entity-mapping-annotations/README.md

 ### Dates

 Let's add a `dob` (Date of Birth) property to our `Student` class.

 The `@Temporal` annotation is used to define how the information will be stored in the database.
-We are using the `Date` class here to demonstrate the `@Temporal` annotation.
-For production apps, you would use the `LocalDate` class instead of the `Date` class.
+The `Date` class is used to demonstrate the `@Temporal` annotation.

 ```java
 import javax.persistence.*;